shanselman/Pyjion/Docs/source/api.rst

 .. function:: enable_profiling()

    Enable profiling hooks (e.g. used by performance profilers) to be emitted in the compiled CIL.
+See :ref:`Debugging`

 .. function:: disable_profiling()